Extending the Applicability Condition in the Formal System $\lambda\delta$: Conclusion and Future Work

 \begin{acks}

-I am grateful to A. Asperti, C. Sacerdoti Coen, and S. Solmi for their constant support and for their valuable advices on the contents of this text.
+I am grateful to A. Asperti, C. Sacerdoti Coen, and S. Solmi for their constant support and for their valuable advices on several issues related to $\LD$.
+I thank the anonymous referees for their helpful suggestions with which I could improve this text.
 I wish to dedicate this work to A.D.
 Bonanno and R. Prazzoli for the joyful moments we shared in these years during the development of $\LD$.

 \end{acks}